2024–25 Wisconsin Badgers women's basketball team

-The 2024–25 Wisconsin Badgers women's basketball team represented the University of Wisconsin at Madison in the 2024–25 NCAA Division I women's basketball season.
+The 2024–25 Wisconsin Badgers women's basketball team represented the University of Wisconsin–Madison in the 2024–25 NCAA Division I women's basketball season.
 The Badgers were led by fourth-year head coach Marisa Moseley and played their games at Kohl Center as members of the Big Ten Conference.
 They finished the season 13–16, 4–14 in Big Ten play to finish in 14th place.
 They lost to Iowa in the first round of the Big Ten tournament.

 Previous season

 The Badgers finished the 2023–24 season 15–17, 6–12 in Big Ten play to finish in tenth place.
 As the No. 10 seed in the Big Ten tournament, they lost in the second round to Penn State.
-They received an at-large bid to the National Invitation Tournament where they defeated Southern Indiana in the second round and Illinois State in the Super 16 before losing losing to Saint Louis in the Great 8.
+They received an at-large bid to the National Invitation Tournament, where they defeated Southern Indiana in the second round and Illinois State in the Super 16 before losing to Saint Louis in the Great 8.